dibrugh/cource-pet-projects/marvel-comics/README.md

 8. Components
     8.1 Create new component - App (folder App/App.js, App.css, also index.js for correct bundling)
         8.1.1 Move constants to App.js from index.js (instead of them we'll just use the method of App class) 8.1.2 Basic styles for App.js
         8.2.1 => 8.1.3 As we extracted the function from App class to Comics, inside App.render() we can just call Comics.render()

     8.2 Create new component - Comics (Comics.js, Comics.css, index.js)
         8.2.1 Move imports and render method from App.js to Comics.js 8.2.2 Create render method that will take data from Marvel API, loop through, take cards with correct img path and fill in html;
         8.2.3 Add styles to Comics.css
         8.2.4 Implement new method - 'eventListener', there we pass an URI formed in render() method; We need URI to send a request and get list of characters of a specific comics;
+        8.3.1 => 8.2.5 Create new method - renderComics to validate data;

+    8.3 Create new component - Error
+        8.3.1 Create new Error class and export an instance, then import to Comics.js 8.3.2 Add styles to Error

-9. ///To do style modules to eliminate potential conflics/redefinings if we'd use same class names (e.i we will isolate .css files)
+9. Implement style modules to eliminate potential conflics/redefinings if we'd use same class names (e.i we will isolate .css files)
 Modules can be used only for classes
     9.1 npm i postcss-modules --save-dev
     9.2 Rename module as 'Name.module.css' and fix imports